MTN Group and Airtel Africa agree to share networks in Uganda and Nigeria

 MTN Group and Airtel Africa have struck a deal to share mobile phone network infrastructure in Uganda and Nigeria, they said on Wednesday, aiming to save on investments while still increasing service coverage.

-Mobile operators in Africa are seeing sustained demand for digital and financial services, but building and maintaining networks are expensive, especially for fast 5G connections.
+Mobile operators in Africa are seeing sustained demand for digital and financial services, but building and maintaining networks is expensive, especially for fast 5G connections.

 "There are opportunities within regulatory frameworks for sharing resources to drive higher (operational) efficiencies and improve returns," MTN Group CEO Ralph Mupita said in a statement.